tsipkens/odias/README.md

 For **tfer_pma**, functions in the **kernel** package will add this folder to the path automatically, whenever necessary, such that it is not necessary to explicitly include the above command in high level scripts.

+## Packages

+Packages refer to folders prefaced with a **+** symbol and are used to group similar functions.
+Packages include:

+1. The **+kernel** package, which contains function to evaluate transfer functions and charging fractions that are used to describe classifiers (i.e., build kernels).

+2. The **+invert** package contains methods that can be used to invert data to find size distributions, often by adding prior information to stabalize the inversion (e.g., Twomey-Markowski and Tikhonov regularization).

+3. The **+ac** package contains method for computing the average charge and particle size transmitted by classifiers at a given setpoint.
+This is particularily useful when the full size distribution is not of interest and when using unipolar chargers with a classifier.

+Use of functions in these packages requires one to use the package name in the function call.
+For example, when calling the `tikhonov(...)` function in the **+invert** package, one must use `invert.tikhonov(...)`.

 ----

 #### Acknowledgements and credit